Greedysky/TTKMusicPlayer/README.md

  * Support converting different music formats, and can change the sound as like Tom Cat, also can enhance the sound.
  * Local music transferred to the cloud or mobile device.
  * Local music and the human voice humming recognition.
- * Music song, artist, album and playlist searcg supported.
+ * Music song, artist, album, playlistm, toplist and movie search supported.
  * Music song spectrum and test supported.